TanGentleman/TanTan/README.md

 - Please check out Chatbot/Chatbot_README.md for documentation and alternate setup environments.
 (Currently not too helpful)

+*Advisory: I recommend using a VPN, especially when connected to public networks*
 # Note: The below is entirely optional and not needed for chatbot.py.
 It will soon be integrated for cleaner workflows.

-*Strong avisory: I recommend using a VPN when using the internet, especially over unsecure networks*
-# Using MacOS Shortcuts to automate running Link_Grabber.py and Downloader.py: OUTDATED BUT WORKS
+# Using MacOS Shortcuts to automate running reddit_fetcher.py and Downloader.py:
 - Ask for Text with "Format Query as {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}"
 - Run Shell Script
-    - `python3 Desktop/TanTan/Link_Grabber.py -s {PROVIDED_INPUT}`
+    - `python3 Desktop/TanTan/reddit_fetcher.py -s {PROVIDED_INPUT}`
 - Text = Shell Script Result
 - If <Text> <contains> <*shortcut_failure*>
     - Run this shortcut again (Link Grab + Download)